Data Protection Information

 Service providers that we use to send you the requested information (such as brochures by mail, issuing newsletters) will receive your required personal data (e.g. postal services receive your name and address).

-A list of all service providers that we use for data processing can be found under Section 6, and also is available for downloading.
+A list of all service providers that we use for data processing can be found in section “Further information” at the bottom of this page, and also is available for downloading.

 2.5.
 Will we send your data to third countries?

 If personal data needs to be transferred to service providers or Group companies outside the European Economic Area (EEA), this will be done only if the European Commission has confirmed that the respective country’s level of data protection is sufficient, or if you have agreed to it separately, or if data protection is otherwise sufficiently guaranteed (for example through standard EU contractual clauses).
 You may also request the information from the aforementioned contact person.

 2.6 What measures do we have in place to protect your data?

 We have state-of-the-art technical and organisational security measures to protect data against accidental or intentional manipulation, loss, destruction, and access by unauthorised parties.
 We use Secure Socket Layer (SSL) encryption to protect any information you enter in dialogue forms on our web pages.
 SSL encryption protects your data against unauthorised third-party access during transfer.
 You can recognize an encrypted connection by the change in your browser address line from “http://” to “https://”, and the padlock symbol appearing in your browser window.

 For your own security, please always use our contact forms.
 If you send us unencrypted data in a normal, unprotected e-mail, it is possible that unauthorised parties may gain knowledge of or modify your data during transmission via the internet.